15 Forget-Me-Not Facts About Dementia

 13. Some researchers refer to dementia as diabetes of the brain.
 Although there is no direct link proven yet, people with type 2 diabetes are twice as likely to develop Alzheimer’s disease.
 In particular, people on insulin therapy are 4 times as likely to develop the disease, compared to non-diabetics.

 14. Although there is no definitive root cause of dementia, risk factors include aging, poor diet and exercise habits, and family history.
 Having a first degree relative with dementia can increase the risk of developing the disease, especially when coupled with other lifestyle choices.
 Having heart disease, high blood pressure, diabetes, and high cholesterol can also increase your chances of developing dementia.

 15. Alzheimer’s disease is ultimately fatal.
 According to the Alzheimer's Association, Alzheimer's disease is the sixth leading cause of death in the United States.
 Since 2000, deaths from heart disease have decreased by 14% while deaths from Alzheimer's have increased by 89%.
 1 in 3 seniors die with Alzheimer’s or some other form of dementia.

 Managing Dementia Symptoms

 Different types of dementia require different types of treatment.
 Although there is no cure, there are many things you can do to manage dementia symptoms and hinder the disease’s progress or increase daily comfort and functionality.
-Alegre Home Care provides top-notch, personalized treatment for different types of dementia.
+Alegre Home Care provides top-notch, personalized in home care and treatment for different types of dementia.